ITINERARIES Izumo—Land of the Gods Discover some of Japan’s most sacred sites

 Commonly regarded as Japan's oldest shrine, Izumo Taisha was the center of Japan's "Country of the Gods."
 This stately shrine is the cradle of Japan's origin story and spiritual history.

-The shrine is dedicated to the goddess of love, so many people travel here from far and wide to pray for success in marriage.
+Many people travel here from far and wide to pray for success in marriage.
 Pilgrims also come to pay their respects to the first legendary ruler of the ancient province of Izumo.

 Within 15 minutes’ walk from Izumo Taisha Shrine is one of Japan’s top 100 beaches.
 Inasa Beach, which includes a small shrine atop a dramatic rock formation called Bentenjima, is the starting point of the procession to Izumo Taisha during the Kamiari Festival in November.

 Hinomisaki and its rugged coastline are home to Japan's tallest lighthouse.
 Enjoy panoramic views from the top, and visit Fumishima, where thousands of black-tailed gulls gather.

 Located uphill from the sea, Hinomisaki Shrine is dedicated to the sun goddess.
 While the shrine's history exceeds 1,000 years, the current structures reflect the styles of the Edo Period, including a vermilion-lacquered pavilion.